jadecobra/python_tdd_exercises/source/truth_table/binary_operations/index.rst

 ----

 ..
 WARNING:: Welcome to the wonderful world of Boolean Logic.
 If this is new to you, then prepare for headaches and moving closer to the edge of insanity.

-This is part of the process as you stretch yourself and learn new things that will help you solve problems.
+  This is part of the process as you stretch yourself and learn new things that help you solve problems and see the world in a new way.

   Do you still want to continue?

-The last chapter covered 2 types of operations. :ref:`Nullary Operations` which do not take input, and :ref:`Unary Operations` which take 1 input.
+The last chapter covered 2 types of operations

+- :ref:`Nullary Operations` which do not take input and
+- :ref:`Unary Operations` which take 1 input
-We know that there are two :ref:`booleans<what are booleans?>` - :ref:`True<test_what_is_true>` and :ref:`False<test_what_is_false>`

-There are also Binary Operations, these take 2 inputs.
-Each of the inputs can be :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` which means there are 4 possible ways the inputs can be sent to an :ref:`operation<what is a function?>`
+We know that there are two :ref:`booleans<what are booleans?>`: :ref:`True<test_what_is_true>` and :ref:`False<test_what_is_false>`.
+There are also :ref:`Binary Operations<truth table: Binary Operations>`, they take 2 inputs.
+Each input can be :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` which means there are 4 possible ways the inputs can be sent to a :ref:`binary operation<truth table: binary operations>`

 ==============  ==============
 first input     second input